Welcome! To our new Beyond Type 1 and Beyond Type 2 website! Hear from the team about the change.

 Check to see how much insulin is in your reservoir and ensure there aren’t any problems with delivery (such as a malfunctioning infusion set).

-Step 3: Give a Bolus
+Step 3: Give a bolus

 Now is the time to enter the amount of carbohydrates you’ll be eating.